vmware-archive/cascade/README.md

 *NIX $ cd cascade/
 *NIX $ make
 ```
-If the build didn't succeed (probably because you didn't use the ```--recursive``` flag) try starting over with a fresh clone of the repository.
+If the build fails (probably you didn't use the ```--recursive``` flag) try starting over with a fresh clone of the repository.

-3. Check that the build succeeded (all tests should pass)
+3. Check that your build works correctly (all tests should pass)
 ```
 *NIX $ make test
 ```